 Fewer Formalities

 Many formalities are associated with running an S Corp.
-These concern virtually every part of the entity’s operation, from approving corporate decisions and drawing resolutions to requiring annual meetings and maintaining detailed corporate records.
+These concern virtually every part of the entity’s operation.
+S Corps requires:

 Better Profit Distribution